flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 > [!Note]
 > - 🛡️ **Privacy First: Your Data Stays With You!** We do not upload your files anywhere.
 All processing is client-side, ensuring full privacy and security.
 For more details, see [Microsoft App Compliance](https://learn.microsoft.com/en-us/microsoft-365-app-certification/teams/flinker-gmbh-open-ifc-viewer?pivots=general).

-# Setting Up the IFC Viewer in Microsoft Teams

-Follow these steps to set up the IFC Viewer in your Microsoft Teams environment.

 ## Setup